nkanaev/imgspy/readme.rst

 imgspy
 ======

 imgspy finds the metadata (type, size) of an image given its url by fetching as little as needed.
 This is a python implementation of `fastimage`_.
-Supports image types BMP, CUR, GIF, ICO, JPEG, PNG.
+Supports image types BMP, CUR, GIF, ICO, JPEG, PNG, TIFF.

 .. _fastimage: https://github.com/sdsykes/fastimage